filruzicka/filruzicka.github.io/posts.md

 ---
 layout: default
-title: Posts
+title: Projects
 ---

-Browse all news posts by month and year.
+Descriptions and code for all past projects.

 {% assign postsByYearMonth = site.posts | group_by_exp: "post", "post.date | date: '%B %Y'" %}
 {% for yearMonth in postsByYearMonth %}